AerialAreas/Aerial-Areas/README.md

 # Aerial-Areas
 Geometry shaped aliens are invading Earth.
-You must stop them using math to destroy their ships.
+You must stop them by finding the area or perimeter of their ships.